OSGeo/gdal/gdal/doc/source/programs/gdalinfo.rst

 C API
 -----

-Starting with GDAL 2.1, this utility is also callable from C with `GDALInfo() <gdal__utils_8h.html#a39aaaa537474fead1ef4575e61e9b96d>`__.
+This utility is also callable from C with
+`GDALInfo() <gdal__utils_8h.html#a39aaaa537474fead1ef4575e61e9b96d>`__.

+.. versionadded:: 2.1

 Example
 -------